fvanwijk/mox/readme.md

 This is very useful when you want to mock an `ng-include` in your view spec.
 The mocked templates will be tested in a separate view spec.

-Note that this method is not called in the chain that ends with `go()`.
-This is because `mockTemplates` needs the injector to already be initialized, which is done after calling `go()`.
+Note that this method is not called in the chain that ends with `run()`.
+This is because `mockTemplates` needs the injector to already be initialized, which is done after calling `run()`.

     mox.mockTemplates([
       'scripts/views/templatename.html',